 Stress by itself is neither good nor bad.
 Our ability to respond well or not to a stressor determines the value we place upon it.

-- Vanderbilt Work/Life Connections-EAP - Work/Life Connections provides psychological support for Vanderbilt faculty and staff.
+- Vanderbilt Work/Life Connections-EAP - Work/Life Connections provides psychological support for Vanderbilt University Medical Center faculty and staff.

-- One-on-One Stress Resilience Coaching - Individualized support and encouragement, by phone or in person, is available to Vanderbilt faculty and staff to support stress management.
+- One-on-One Stress Resilience Coaching - Individualized support and encouragement, by phone or in person, is available to VUMC faculty and staff to support stress management.

 - Facing Life's Challenges - Learn ways to help manage your stress whether the cause is financial or from other sources.